Concrete Lates x fabric

 Iconic electronic music institution fabric celebrates 25 years of shaping the global dance music scene with a late-night line-up of DJs and live performances.

-Since opening in 1999, fabric has been an influential part of the eletronic music scene and club culture.
+Since opening in 1999, fabric has been an influential part of the electronic music scene and club culture.
 Platforming a wide range of genres and acts, fabric has contributed significantly to the global dance music scene for the past 25 years.

 This club night brings together some of the top DJs on the scene, alongside live performances in the Queen Elizabeth Hall Foyer, to celebrate a quarter century of the institution’s influence on club culture.

-part of the electronic scene in Spain since her early twenties.
+Silvia Jiménez Alvarez aka JASSS is a Berlin-based sound artist, producer and DJ born and raised in Asturias in northern Spain.
+Jiménez started DJing and has been part of the electronic scene in Spain since her early twenties.
 She started experimenting with electronic music production by editing field recordings after moving to the Netherlands in 2010.
 The following year she relocated to Berlin, where she began DJing in the electronic circuit.

 Bitter Gold is a British Algerian producer and musician based in London with a background in contemporary classical and club music.
 He has released 3 EPs exploring ambient/club/noise in different formats and DJs at underground parties and venues across London, as well as producing and touring with other notable artists from the UK.